re-mote-sensing/re-mote/RyanTyrrell19/Notes/Antennas_LoRa_and_GPS.md

 	* [Site 2][Antenna Test 2]

 ## Final Thoughts
-* To difficult to test/verify many of the characteristics of the antenna (radiation pattern, impedance, gain).
+* Too difficult to test/verify many of the characteristics of the antenna (radiation pattern, impedance, gain).
 Requires equipment we don't have
-* Best bet is to just reproduce an antenna that others have developed & tested that have been used in applications similar to ours
+* Best bet is to just reproduce an antenna that others have developed & tested and have been used in applications similar to ours
-	* Only thing in control here is the wire length (to match the frequency we're using)
+	* Only thing we're in control of is the wire length (to match the frequency we're using)
 * Fairly certain the SMA connector can be removed and a wire antenna soldered on.
 It looks like this is what was done for one of the DIY Helical antenna Examples

 # Testing